SCsupercraft/jacks-economy/versioned_docs/version-1.20.1/admin-tutorial/importer-and-exporter-prices.md

 tags: ['machines', 'currency', 'commands']
 ---

-# Importer And Exporter Prices
+# Importer and Exporter Prices

 You can set prices for importing and exporting items using the `/price` command.